upgradingdave/upgradingdave-boot/README.md

-The `upgradingdave.boot-cider` task will attempt to automatically discover which versions of `cider-nrepl` and `clj-refactor` elisp packages are installed inside `.emacs.d/elpa` and it wires everything up so that running the following will create a nice cider-enabled nrepl
+The `upgradingdave.boot-cider` task will attempt to automatically discover which versions of `cider-nrepl` and `clj-refactor` elisp packages are installed inside `.emacs.d/elpa`.
+When it finds cider or clj-refactor installed in elpa, this will wire everything up so that running the following will create a nice cider-enabled nrepl:

     boot cider nrepl

 (make sure to call the cider task before the nrepl task)

+To make it even more automatic, you can customize cider to use this cider task when doing `cider-jack-in`.
+Just add this to your emacs config

+    (setq cider-boot-parameters "cider repl -s wait")

 You can also pass it specific version numbers for `cider-nrepl` and/or `clj-refactor`